From Failure to Success: Fixing Digital Transformation Mistakes

 - Decision-making gets fuzzy without clear success metrics.

-- Everyone gets transformation fatigue as the work drags on without visible wins.
+- Everyone gets transformation fatigue as the work drags on without visible wins

 How to Fix It:

-- Define leading and lagging indicators – you need both process metrics
+- Define leading and lagging indicators – you need both process metrics (like adoption rates)

-(like adoption rates) and outcome metrics (like revenue impact).
+and outcome metrics (like revenue impact).

-- Build a simple measurement dashboard – create something executives
+- Build a simple measurement dashboard – create something executives actually look at that

-actually look at that shows progress against specific targets.
+shows progress against specific targets.

-- Implement milestone-based funding – release money in chunks tied to
+- Implement milestone-based funding – release money in chunks tied to hitting specific

-hitting specific metrics.
+metrics.

-A financial services firm tried this mid-transformation and discovered less than half their initiatives were
+A financial services firm tried this mid-transformation and discovered less than half their

-results with much less spending.
+achieved better overall results with much less spending.

 Mistake #5: Departmental Silos Preventing Enterprise-Wide Integration

-“Our transformation created more manual work than it eliminated,” an operations director told me while
+"Our transformation created more manual work than it eliminated," an operations director told me

-showing how his team had to rekey data between seven different systems that couldn’t talk to each other.
+while showing how his team had to rekey data between seven different systems that

-Each department had picked its own solutions without considering the bigger picture.
+couldn't talk to each other.
+Each department had picked its own solutions without

 How to Identify This Problem: